appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ## 1. Prerequisites

-It's really easy to contribute to an open-sourced project, but when using GitHub, there are a few steps we need to follow.
+It's really easy to contribute to an open source project, but when using GitHub, there are a few steps we need to follow.
 This section will take you step-by-step through the process of preparing your own local version of Appwrite, where you can make any changes without affecting Appwrite right away.

 > If you are experienced with GitHub or have made a pull request before, you can skip to [Implement new provider](#2-implement-new-provider).